-We all know that for a blog post to be considered epic, it has to be well- research, informative, engaging, and error-free… But that’s just part of the story.
+We all know that for a blog post to be considered epic, it has to be well-researched, informative, engaging, and error-free… But that’s just part of the story.

 No piece of content can truly stand out without being visually appealing.
-Here at Content Pros, we require our writers to include relevant images in each blog post we produce.
-But how do you source images without risking getting the customer into legal trouble?
+Here at Content Pros, our writers include relevant images and graphics in each blog post we produce.
+But how do you source images without risking getting into legal trouble?
 We’ve compiled a quick guide for writers to refer to when in doubt about proper image sourcing.

 In the world of blogging, royalty-free images (stock photos) are among the most commonly used types of images.
 Stock photos are so popular because they’re easy to access and don’t require much thought when it comes to crediting the author.
 There’s a whole wealth of websites that offer stock photos for free.

-It’s quick and painless: just search for the image you’re looking for, download the photo you think is most relevant, and insert it into the blog post.
+It’s quick and painless: just search for the image you’re looking for, download the photo that is most relevant, and insert it into the blog post.

-We do ask our writers to always credit the author of each image they use.
-Write the word source under the image and hyperlink it to where you found it.
+We do ask our writers to always credit the artist of each image they use.
+Write the words “Image source” under the image and hyperlink it to where you found it.
 Here’s how this looks in practice:

 Advanced Google Image Search